databio/bedms/README.md

 ## Usage

-Using Python, this is how you can run `attribute_standardizer` :
+Using Python, this is how you can run `attribute_standardizer` and print the results :

 ```
-from attribute_standardizer.attribute_standardizer import attr_standardizer
+from attribute_standardizer.attr_standardizer_class import AttrStandardizer

-attr_standardizer(pep=/path/to/pep, schema="ENCODE")
+model = AttrStandardizer("ENCODE")

+results = model.standardize(pep ="geo/gse178283:default")

+print(results)

 ```

 You can use the format provided in the `trial.py` script in this repository as a reference.